 Value investment strategy

-The value investment strategy is very popular, used by such well-known investors as Benjamin Graham and Warren Buffet, who has had long successful with this strategy.
+The value investment strategy is very popular, used by such well-known investors as Benjamin Graham and Warren Buffett, who has had long successful with this strategy.

-Benjamin Graham, the father of Value Investing, and his protege, Warren Buffet, concentrated on the Value Investment Strategy.
+Benjamin Graham, the father of Value Investing, and his protege, Warren Buffett, concentrated on the Value Investment Strategy.
 They bought stocks that were underrated.
 The industry or the individual company made no difference to them.
-Buffet said that he achieved very good results with this strategy for over 50 years, and outperformed the Dow Jones average more than twice over during that span.
+Buffett said that he achieved very good results with this strategy for over 50 years, and outperformed the Dow Jones average more than twice over during that span.

 We all want quality products at reasonable prices.
 The Value Investment Strategy offers this opportunity since it focuses on choosing stocks, which that are currently depreciated in the market, relative to other stocks.
 The value stocks with the highest Obermatt ranks are those stocks that are the most underrated, i.e. the highest value for money.